HONORING ALLEN ESKEW, FAIA

 Allen’s work represents one man’s commitment to design as craft, but, more importantly, it speaks volumes to the character of a larger, deeply personal vision and the modus operandi of a humble civic leader and engaged citizen-architect.
 Allen always spoke passionately of his work and leadership in managing the 1984 Louisiana World Exposition.
 Seen as a seminal moment in his career, the massive undertaking prompted Allen to establish his own firm, Eskew, Vogt, Salvato & Filson, in the spring of 1986.
 The practice would continue to evolve and became Eskew+Dumez+Ripple in 2000.
 Over the course of this period, Eskew would cultivate and nurture a design studio of national prominence and distinction.

-Aside from his consistent investment into the physical development of the city, he went well beyond design to invest in the people who made it possible.
-Whether through his constant mentorship of young professionals across the region or his oft-unseen support of the entrepreneurial spinoffs from his own studio, Allen consistently placed people as his top priority.
+Allen was constantly invested in the physical development of the city, and he went well beyond design to invest in the people who made it possible.
+Through his constant mentorship of young professionals across the region or his oft-unseen support of the entrepreneurial spinoffs from his own studio, Allen consistently placed people as his top priority.
 He never shied away from difficult conversations and almost rhythmically pursued change as a catalyst for positive opportunity.

 “Allen went to extensive lengths to gather people around a table, be it for a design charette or a leisurely meal, and more often than not, the former morphed into the latter,” recalls Steve Dumez, his Partner and longtime colleague at the firm.
 “People mattered, communities mattered, culture, music and the arts mattered.
 Allen felt a tremendous responsibility to all of these and freely devoted his personal and professional time and resources to support them however he could.”